 This is an accordion element with a series of buttons that open and close related content panels.

 Become a SoHE internship site

 As part of our innovative Career Readiness curriculum, SoHE undergraduate students are required to participate in an internship for credit.
-If your company or organization is interested in offering an option for students in one of our six SoHE majors, download our Establishing an Internship PDF.
+If your company or organization is interested in offering an option for students in one of our six SoHE majors, take a look at our Establishing an Internship tip sheet.